johnwhitington/ocamli/README.md

 The directory *examples* contains a number of little programs written for development.

-The directory *OCaml from the Very Beginning* contains all the examples and exercises from my beginner's OCaml textbook.
+The directory *OCaml from the Very Beginning* contains all the examples and exercises from the beginner's OCaml [textbook](http://www.ocaml-book.com/).

 Paper